andreddias/cypress/README.md

 Learning about cypress tool

 ### My first impressions
-The documentation is good, but it's hard to find people talking about cypress, beacause this i created cypress groups google, link here: https://groups.google.com/forum/#!forum/cypress_testing
+The documentation is good, but it's very difficult to find people talking about cypress in stackoverflow.com for example

 ### Read more about javascript
 .each( function ) - When called it iterates over the DOM elements that are part of the jQuery object.
 Each time the callback runs, it is passed the current loop iteration, beginning from 0.
 Font: http://api.jquery.com/each/